schipp/fast_beamforming/README.md

 ## Notes on `dask`

 `dask` allows to employ the same algorithm and largely the same syntax as the `pytorch` version, which means one doesn't have to worry about developing a different algorithm that is not memory-limited.
 However, `dask` also introduces a new optimisation problem: The choice of "good" chunks sizes for the specific system at hand.
 This is specific to the compute infrastructure used.
-On the bright side, this has to be optimized only once for a given problem-geometry (number of stations, grid points, frequencies).
+On the bright side, this would need to be optimized only once for a given problem-geometry (number of stations, grid points, frequencies).
+Even without randomly chosen chunksizes (100, 100, 100 in the notebook here), performance is good.
 Visit the [dask documentation](https://docs.dask.org/en/stable/understanding-performance.html) for more details.

 ## Methodological background